 - The use of Chromebooks makes it possible to go "paperless" where printouts are not required.

-- If a student needs to print at school the suggestion is to login to a computer in the Library or Computer Lab and print from there.
-Since there are numerous printers within the HS there would be no way Tech Services could configure all of them for student Chromebooks.
+- If a student needs to print at school the suggestion is to log in to a computer in the Library or Computer Lab and print from there.
+Since there are numerous printers throughout the district there would be no way Tech Services could configure all of them for student Chromebooks.

 - A good practice to follow is:

 NOTE: STUDENTS SHOULD CHARGE THEIR CHROMEBOOK EVERY NIGHT SO THAT IT WILL BE CHARGED UP FOR THE NEXT SCHOOL DAY AND NOT REQUIRED TO BE PLUGGED IN FOR USE DURING CLASS.